Venidium-Network/venidium-evm-node/README.md

 Clone this repository or [download the repository as a zip file](https://github.com/Venidium-Network/venidium-evm-node/archive/refs/heads/main.zip) and extract it

+In the extracted files, you should see a `nodes` directory.

 ## Linux

 ### [Install Docker and Docker Compose](https://docs.docker.com/engine/install/) (choose the Linux tab)